 Considering all the factors, here’s a rough breakdown:

-This software pricing strategy is involved in the total acquisition of an effective hospitality software application, which may require from $100,000 to $400,000 for its implementation.
-Other strategies are far more comprehensive, including sophisticated tools and integrations, which cost more than $500,000.
+This software pricing strategy involves the total acquisition of a practical hospitality software application, which may require an investment of between $100,000 and $400,000 for its implementation and deployment.
+Other methods are far more comprehensive, including sophisticated tools and integrations, which cost more than $500,000.

-Developing hospitality software is always a major investment for any hospitality business.
-However, the result can include enhancements of hospitality operational activities, guests’ satisfaction, and optimization of managerial procedures.
-This paper demonstrates how a good software development plan and its subsequent implementation in any hospitality business can result in a sustainable advantage in the field.
+Developing hospitality software is always a significant investment for any hospitality business.
+However, the result can include enhancements to hospitality operational activities, as well as optimisation of managerial procedures.
+This paper demonstrates how a well-crafted software development plan and its subsequent implementation in a hospitality business can lead to a sustainable competitive advantage in the field.